This spot has been added by

 The Pigeon Island’s tiny beach.

-How to get to Pigeon Islands for snorkeling?
+How to get to the Pigeon Islands for snorkeling

-A large number of local tour operators organize guided tours to the Reserve, including 1 to 3 snorkeling stops.
+A large number of local tour operators organize guided tours to the Reserve, that will include from 1 to 3 snorkeling stops.
 The main departure points for tours are the village of Bouillante, Malendure beach, Plage Caraibes (Pointe-Noire) or the village of Deshaies.
-Prices range from 20 to 30 euros per person for a standard tour (1:30 to 2 hours), including snorkeling gear.
+Prices range from $20 to $30 per person for a standard tour (1 and a half to 2 hours long), and includes snorkeling gear.

-If you prefer to reach the Pigeon Islands by yourself, you can rent a kayak on Malendure beach (from 25 euro for 3 hours).
-The distance between the beach and the islets is approximately 1.3 kilometers.
+If you prefer to reach the Pigeon Islands by yourself, you can rent a kayak on Malendure beach (from $25 for 3 hours).
+The distance between the beach and the islets is less than a mile.
 Keep in mind that paddling to the islands, sometimes with a headwind, can be exhausting.
 If you choose this option, leave your kayak on the tiny white-sand beach marked on the map below.

 Pigeon Islands snorkeling map, Guadeloupe